-(Mark ⊠ One) QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF TH For the quarterly period OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THI For the transition peri E SECURITIES EXCHANGE ACT OF 1934 Commission file n number 0-12957 Enzon Pharma (Exact name of registrant a Delaware22-2372868(State of incorporation)(I.R.S.
-Employer Identification No.) 20 Commerce Drive (Suite 135), Cranford, New Jersey (Address of principal executive offices) 07016 (Zip Code) (732) 986 (Registrant's telephone num Not App.
-(Former name, former address and former during It to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 at was required to file such reports) and (2) has been subject to such filing be sub Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T ($\S232.405$ of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes \boxtimes No \square Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See definitions of "large accelerated filer," "accelerated filer," and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
-(Check one): Large Large accelerated filer □ Accelerated filer □ Non-accelerated filer □ Smaller reporting company ⊠ Indica Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes ☐ No ☒ Shares s of Common Stock outstanding as of May 5, 2016: 44,214,603
+(Mark One) ☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECUF For the quarterly period end OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission file number 0-12957 Enzon Pharmaceuticals, Inc. (Exact name of registrant as specified in its charter) Delaware (State of incorporation) 22-2372868 (I.R.S.
+Employer Identification No.) 20 Commerce Drive (Suite 135), Cranford New Jersey (Address of principal executive offices) 07016 (Zip Code) (732) 980-450 (Registrant's telephone number, Not Applicab (Former name, former address and former fisca Indicate by check mark whether the registrant (1) has filed all reports required to during the preceding 12 months (or for such shorter period that the registrant was requirements for the past 90 days.
+Yes $\boxtimes$ No $\square$ Indicate by check mark whether the registrant has submitted electronically and posted be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this the registrant was required to submit and post such files).
+Yes ⊠ No □ Indicate by check mark whether the registrant is a large accelerated filer, an accele definitions of "large accelerated filer," "accelerated filer" and "smaller reporting con Large accelerated filer □ Accelerated filer □ Non-accelerated filer □ Smaller re porting company 🗵 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes □ No ⊠ Shares of Common Stock outstanding as of August 1, 2016: 43,866,611